All-Circuits-Technologies/ACT-Contributing/software/CODING-STANDARDS_global.md

 logged in an tasks/issues tracker (Redmine, Jira, Issues in GitHub or GitLab, etc.) and analyzed for
 categorization: to be corrected urgently or to be planned for in a future development cycle.

+The "stable" branch may be named "master", "main", "stable"... as you wish.

 **Adding code to this branch can only be done through peer code review.**

 ### RG8 - Work in development branches